Can This Team Keep Defying the Odds or Is a Collapse Coming

 But there is that inkling that what has happened in the past can happen again.

-With matches against Milton Keynes, Cheltenham, and Grimsby coming up, only time will tell if they will be able to keep this form going.
+With matches agains Cheltenham and Grimsby coming up, only time will tell if they will be able to get out of this rut, or if they will sink once again.

 Benji Kosartiyer